Ria424/developers-animatesdk-docs/Timeline_object/Timeline38.md

 #### Usage

-timeline.removeFrames(\[startFrameIndex \[,endFrameIndex\]\])
+Timeline.removeFrames(\[startFrameIndex \[,endFrameIndex\]\])

 #### Parameters

-**startFrameIndex** A zero-based index that specifies the first frame at which to start removing frames.
+**startFrameIndex** `integer?`; A zero-based index that specifies the first frame at which to start removing frames.
 If you omit *startFrameIndex*, the method uses the current selection; if there is no selection, all frames at the current playhead on all layers are removed.
 This parameter is optional.

-**endFrameIndex** A zero-based index that specifies the frame at which to stop removing frames; the range of frames goes up to, but does not include, *endFrameIndex*.
+**endFrameIndex** `integer?`; A zero-based index that specifies the frame at which to stop removing frames; the range of frames goes up to, but does not include, *endFrameIndex*.
 If you specify only *startFrameIndex*, *endFrameIndex* defaults to the *startFrameIndex* value.
 This parameter is optional.

 #### Returns